Call for general questions 2-1-1 (7 a.m.-11 p.m.)

 To get an appointment, everyone is encouraged to register with the New Jersey Vaccine Scheduling System (NJVSS) if they have not already.
 Once you have registered with NJVSS, when you are eligible for an appointment based on your health grouping, you should receive an e-mail letting you know that you can make an appointment and at which sites that vaccines are available.

-However as of May 10th, Middlesex County government-operated vaccination sites no longer accept appointments made through NJVSS.
-Instead, Middlesex County residents may make appointments for the Moderna vaccine through the County’s system.
+However, Middlesex County government-operated vaccination sites, such as that at 1 Ericsson Drive in Piscataway, no longer accept appointments made through NJVSS.
+Instead, Middlesex County residents may make appointments for the vaccine through the County’s system.

 Which sites have vaccines, including the Ericsson site in Piscataway, when you are eligible to be vaccinated and what vaccines are available will depend on the number and type of dosages that Middlesex County receives.